Whimsy Stick

 When the predatory motor pattern does not complete, the neurological drive does not resolve.
 It stays active.
 And active, unresolved drive has to go somewhere.

-According to research published in Applied Animal Behaviour Science, dogs that lack appropriate outlets for predatory motor patterns are significantly more likely to develop problem behaviors.
+Research published in Applied Animal Behaviour Science shows that dogs lacking appropriate outlets for predatory motor patterns are significantly more likely to develop problem behaviors.

 Incomplete Sequence